enviroCar/enviroCar-website-ng/README.md

 The second command will output an IP and port that you can open in your browser.

+## Heroku version

+You can find a heroku hosted version here https://envirocar.herokuapp.com/
 ## Project structure and credits

 Project structure based on [gulp-angular yeoman generator](https://github.com/Swiip/generator-gulp-angular).